Gemma Collis-McCann: Life

-She is vice-chair of the International Wheelchair and Amputee Sports Federation's Wheelchair Fencing Athletes' Council.
-In 2021 she joined other international representatives including Ksenia Ovsyannikova on a new Gender Equity Commission set up to look at Wheelchair Fencing.
+In 2018 Gemma Collis won her first World Cup gold in Montreal.
+She beat the World No 1 at the time, Zsuzsanna Krajnyak of Hungary 15-13 in the final.

 In July 2021 she and three sportsmen, Piers Gilliver, Dimitri Coutya and Oliver Lam-Watson were identified as the British wheelchair fencing team who would compete at the delayed 2020 Summer Paralympics in Tokyo.
 Her selection followed 18 months when she did not compete due to the COVID-19 pandemic, including the closing of the Tokyo qualification window by the International Wheelchair and Amputee Sports Federation.
-She has qualified for three Paralympics, but in Tokyo she qualified for both the Category A épée and the sabre.
-She competed in both and although see performed better than her ranking she said she was disappointed with the result but she had learned a lot.
+She has qualified for three Paralympics, but in Tokyo she qualified for both the Category A Women's épée and the sabre – the latter of which was making its Games debut.
+She competed in both finishing 10th in Epee and 13th in Sabre.
+Despite out-performing her ranking in both weapons, she said she was disappointed with the result but had learned a lot.
 She was planning for 2024 in Paris.

+Gemma has won 15 World Cup medals – including three golds.
+Her most recent gold came at the IWAS Wheelchair Fencing World Cup in Pisa in March 2023 when she beat China's Yuandong Chen in the final 15-7 to win gold, having overcome reigning Paralympic and European champion Amarilla Veres of Hungary in the semi-final.
+The victory took her to World No 1 for the first time in her career.

+She is vice-chair of the International Wheelchair and Amputee Sports Federation's Wheelchair Fencing Athletes' Council.
+In 2021 she joined other international representatives on a new Gender Equity Commission set up to look at Wheelchair Fencing.

-In 2022 she was invited to go to Auckland to help with training with Russian medallist Ksenia Ovsyannikova, French fencer Dominique Hornus-Dragne and Christina Massiala-Vaka at the World Conference on Women and Sport.
+In 2022 she was presented a poster on 'The Power of Disability Sport to Change the Lives of Women with Disabilities' which used Wheelchair Fencing as a case study, alongside fellow IWAS Fencing Gender Equity Commission members Ksenia Ovsyannikova, Dominique Hornus-Dragne and Christina Massiala-Vaka at the International Working Group on Women and Sport World Conference held in Auckland.